Workspace Mode

 Phase 3: Per-Repo Story Generation

-For each affected repository, scoped /sniper-feature runs produce stories within each repo's own SNIPER structure, referencing the approved contracts.
+For each affected repository, scoped /sniper-flow --protocol feature runs produce stories within each repo's own SNIPER structure, referencing the approved contracts.

 Repos are assigned to waves based on the dependency graph: